bovirus/trayslate/README.md

 | New Translate | `Ctrl + N` |
 | Add Current Pair To Recent Panel | `Ctrl + F` |
 | Translate | `Ctrl + Enter`<br>`Shift + Enter`<br>`Double Enter`|

 ---

+## Auto-Swap Languages

+Automatically detects the input language using the selected language detection configuration and updates the translation pair accordingly.

+When enabled, the application analyzes the source text language and automatically swaps the translation direction if the detected language does not match the current source language.

+> **Note:** This feature does not work during Real-Time Translation mode, where the language pair remains fixed for continuous processing.

+### Smart Language Swap

+Automatically adjusts the translation direction based on the detected input language and the configured Primary/Secondary language pair.

+If the detected language is outside the current Primary/Secondary pair:
+- The detected language becomes the new Source language
+- The Target language is set to Primary language

+If the detected language matches the Primary language:
+- The translation pair is restored to Primary → Secondary

+### Preferred Primary/Secondary Behavior
+When the detected language matches the configured Target language, the application restores the original Primary/Secondary pair instead of performing a standard swap.

+This ensures consistent behavior and keeps the preferred language pair as the default translation direction.

+---